apify/actor-whitepaper/README.md

 and [integrations](https://apify.com/integrations)
 to services such as Zapier or Integromat, which make it easy for users to integrate actors into their existing workflows.
-Additionally, the actor developers can set a price tag for use of their actors, and thus make [passive income](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/) to have an incentive to keep developing and improving the actor for the users.
+Additionally, the actor developers can set a price tag for the usage of their actors, and thus make [passive income](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/) to have an incentive to keep developing and improving the actor for the users.